Morgan horse: Military use

 Morgans were used as cavalry mounts by both sides in the American Civil War.
 Horses with Morgan roots included Sheridan's Winchester, also known as Rienzi, (a descendant of Black Hawk).
-Stonewall Jackson's "Little Sorrel" has alternately been described as a Morgan or an American Saddlebred, a breed heavily influenced by the Morgan.
+Stonewall Jackson's horse Little Sorrel has alternately been described as a Morgan, an American Saddlebred, a breed heavily influenced by the Morgan, or a Narragansett Pacer.
 While Morgan enthusiasts have stated that the horse Comanche, the only survivor of the Custer regiment after the Battle of the Little Big Horn, was either a Morgan or a Mustang/Morgan mix, records of the U.S. Army and other early sources do not support this.
 Most accounts state that Comanche was either of "Mustang lineage" or a mix of "American" and "Spanish" blood.
 The University of Kansas Natural History Museum, which has the stuffed body of Comanche on display, makes no statement as to his breed.
 All sources agree that Comanche originated in the Oklahoma or Texas area, making his Mustang background more likely.